Subomi-olagoke/CovenantIQ/README.md

 ## Contributing

-This project was built for the LMA Edge Hackathon.
 For questions or collaboration inquiries, please open an issue.

 ## License